The change ID kpqxywon stays the same even if you:

 Terminal window

-If any check fails, submit will explain what is still needed.
-Use --force to bypass the gates in emergencies (this sets the force_accepted flag on the solution).
+jjj solution approve checks that all critiques are resolved (addressed, dismissed, or validated), including review critiques from assigned reviewers.
+If any check fails, it explains what is still needed.
+Use --force to bypass the gates in emergencies (this sets the force_approved flag on the solution).

 jjj uses a unified critique model where all feedback — including review requests — are critiques: